 Investigating Injury & Harm to Uncover the Truth

-Whatever harm Hurricane Ida triggered as a result of corporate negligence and cost-cutting measures, Arnold & Itkin LLP will be looking into it.
+Whatever harm Hurricane Ida triggered as a result of corporate negligence and cost-cutting measures, Arnold & Itkin will be looking into it.
 We can't know for certain what the long- or short-term ramifications of Hurricane Ida will be, but we do know this: companies that cause harm are morally and legally obligated to make it right.
 They must be made accountable for any medical costs, lost wages, and physical harm they caused.
 We'll fight to make it happen.
 No matter what.